acquia/pipelines-examples/tutorial-701/README.md

 # Deploying to on-demand environments

-This tutorial demonstrates how to automatically deploy feature branches and (if you use GitHub) pull requests to Acquia Cloud On Demand Environments (ODEs).
+This tutorial demonstrates how to automatically deploy feature branches and (if you use GitHub) pull requests to Acquia Cloud On Demand Environments (ODEs) using the Pipelines Deploy tool.

+The Pipelines Deploy tool provides integration between Pipelines and Cloud environments.
+When the Deploy tool runs during a "build" event:

+* The Deploy tool checks to see if a Cloud environment already exists for the build branch, such as pipelines-build-feature (for a feature branch) or pipelines-build-pr-N (for GitHub pull request #N), that will hold the build artifact resulting from the current job.
+* If no such Cloud environment exists, the Deploy tool creates one using the Cloud On Demand Environments feature and configured it to deploy the build branch.
+This requires that you have added this feature to your Acquia Cloud subscription.
+* If such a Cloud environment already exists, it is left in place.
+* Acquia Cloud will then deploy the build branch to the selected environment.

+When the Deploy tool runs during a "merge" event, which is triggered when a GitHub pull request is merged to its base branch:

+* The Deploy tool deletes any Cloud on-demand environments deploying the build branch, pipelines-build-pr-N (for GitHub pull request #N), for that pull request.

+The net result of these behaviors by the Deploy tool is that every feature branch and pull request will get its own on-demand environment that is updated for every build of that branch performed by Pipelines, and on-demand environments for pull requests are deleted automatically when the pull request is merged.

-The steps are:
+To use this tutorial, the steps are:

 * Create a feature branch in your Git repo.
 Since this tutorial demonstrates Pipelines deployment, call the branch pipelines-deploy:
 ```